NachtKnot/Snakes-and-Ladders/README.md

 Nevertheless, I want to keep this disgusting code just to remind myself where I came from and how much I've improved since then.

-Class name: Pensamiento Computacional para Ingeniería (TC1028)
+Pensamiento Computacional para Ingeniería (TC1028)